tommy-iasia/threejs-first-samples/221116 wave/README.md

 In order to make wave, the sea must be elastic.
 In other word, boxes are connected to each other by some spring-like force.
 When boxes are separated by a distance, the force will pull them back together.
 The farer they are separated, the stronger the force is.

-In addition, the force should only apply locally.
-Therefore, the force is stronger when two boxes are neighbor, but is weaker when boxes are just neighbours of neighhours.
+In addition, the force should only be applied locally.
+The force is stronger when two boxes are neighbor, but is weaker when boxes are just neighbours of neighbours.

 ```ts
 const neighborBox = row[neighborJ];